Street Photography in Germany: Who is out there? Who are the movers and shakers in the German street photography scene?

 „Life is the best storyteller.
 These stories can be found in the streets, waiting to be discovered and retold in an artistic and skillful way.
 Driven by light and a lust for life, fascinated by humor, poetry and the surrealism of the ordinary, I try to catch those moments that I feel to be worth preserving.“

-Fabian Schreyer is a founding member of the international street photography collective „The Street Collective“, curator of the Italian German street photography project Via!, curator of the Flickr group Street Sequence and curator of the facebook group TSC Public projects
+Fabian Schreyer is a founding member of the international street photography collective „The Street Collective“, curator of the Italian German street photography project Via!, curator of the Flickr group Street Sequence and curator of the facebook group TSC Public projects.
+Website

 “I’m an observer.
 I try to make images out of what I perceive to be special moments – usually from a little distance.
 These special moments happen most of the time in public spaces.
 That is why my work is considered to be street photography.
 I like it when elements in my pictures are communicating.
 These elements can repel or attract each other, or can have a balanced relationship.
 Initially, I do not work on particular themes.
 Yet I do sequence my work in series.”

-Kay von Aspern was a member of the street photography collective Seconds2Real.
-He offers a street photography workshop in Vienna together with Siegfried Hansen.
+Kay von Aspern is a founding member of the optic nerve street photography collective .
+Website

 “Telling a story in a single photograph is the challenge that motivates me.
 Beyond the artistic value of digital and analogue street photography, preserving and documenting the day to day life for future generations is for me of extreme importance.”